mstksg/inCode/copy/entries/story-of-shapes.md

 So, the "result" can become a bit confusing to generalize.
 So, in my mind, I usually reduce the definitions to:

-*   *Shape*: the "thing" that `fmap` preserves
+*   *Shape*: the "thing" that `fmap` preserves: the `f` in `f a`
-*   *Result*: the "thing" that `fmap` changes
+*   *Result*: the "thing" that `fmap` changes: the `a` in `f a`

+With this you could "derive" the Functor laws:

+*   `fmap id == id`: `fmap` leaves the shape unchanged, `id` leaves the result unchanged.
+So entire thing must remain unchanged!
+*   `fmap f . fmap g == fmap (f . g)`.
+In both cases the shape remains unchanged, but one changes the result by f after g, and the other changes the result by `f . g`.
+They must be the same transformation!

-Neat and clean, right?
-So, maybe the big misdirection is focusing too much on the "result" when learning Functors, when we *should* really be focusing more on the "shape".
+All neat and clean, right?
+So, maybe the big misdirection is focusing too much on the "result" when learning Functors, when we *should* really be focusing more on the "shape", or at least the two together.

 Once you internalize "`Functor` gives you shape-preservation", this helps you understand the value of the other common typeclass abstractions in Haskell as well, and how they function based on how they manipulate "shape" and "result".

 Traversable
 -----------